seankross/the-unix-workbench/docs/02-Getting-Unix.md

 For a full Unix experience you should download [VirtualBox](https://www.virtualbox.org/) and then set up the latest version of Ubuntu with VirtualBox.
-Instructions for doing this tend to change slightly over time, so I suggest using Google to search for "how to install ubunutu on windows with virtualbox" and then you can follow the instructions that you find.
+Instructions for doing this tend to change slightly over time, so I suggest using Google to search for "how to install Ubunutu on windows with VirtualBox" and then you can follow the instructions that you find.